The Song in Your Heart: In the characters' pasts

-1991, Land Without Magic
+Land Without Magic, 1991

 At a group children's home in Minnesota, Emma records herself singing, only to have another girl interrupt her, reminding Emma that she will always be an orphan.

-Before the First Curse, Enchanted Forest, and the Land of Oz
+The Enchanted Forest and Oz, before the first Curse

-After talking with Rumpelstiltskin in the castle dungeon, Snow makes a wish that her future daughter will be happy and safe before the Curse takes place.
+After talking with Rumplestiltskin in the castle dungeon, Snow makes a wish that her future daughter will be happy and safe before the Curse takes place.
 The next day, her wish comes true: Snow and David break into song and realize that they can defeat Regina through the power of music ("Powerful Magic").
 The wish also affects Regina, who notices that the entire forest is singing ("The Queen Sings") and makes a plan to destroy everyone's happiness ("Love Doesn't Stand a Chance").

 Meanwhile, David and Snow visit a tavern to enlist Hook to help them search for Regina.
-Hook refuses their offer of gold and explains that revenge on Rumpelstiltskin is all that he desires ("Revenge is Gonna Be Mine").
-David and Snow offer to surrender Rumpelstiltskin to Hook in exchange for passage on his ship to Regina's castle.
-Regina visits Rumpelstiltskin, who is not affected by the wish, at his cell.
+Hook refuses their offer of gold and explains that revenge on Rumplestiltskin is all that he desires ("Revenge Is Gonna Be Mine").
+David and Snow offer to surrender Rumplestiltskin to Hook in exchange for passage on his ship to Regina's castle.
+Regina visits Rumplestiltskin, who is not affected by the wish, at his cell.
 Regina asks for his help in erasing the wish, but he refuses.
-In Oz, Zelena spies on their conversation and believes that Rumpelstiltskin might come to regret choosing Regina over her.
+In Oz, Zelena spies on their conversation and believes that Rumplestiltskin might come to regret choosing Regina over her.
 She prepares a spell for Regina to end the Singing Spell, which she will take credit for ("Wicked Always Wins").

 Snow and David confront Regina, and the Singing Spell seems to make Regina's magic ineffective against the Charmings ("Charmings vs. Evil Queen"), but Regina uses a magic box she had found (which contains Zelena's spell) to stop them from singing and sends them back to their castle.
 Upon their return, the Blue Fairy appears to Snow and David and informs them that the power of song was never meant to be used to defeat the Evil Queen, instead placing it in Emma's heart, where the Power of Song will help her win a major battle one day.
 The Blue Fairy tells them that Emma won't be alone.